Complying with Data Handling Requirements in Cloud Storage Systems: Evaluation

 From now on, we fix RTTs at \ms{100} and study the impact of replication factors $r=1,2,$ and $3$ on QCTs as shown in Figure~\ref{fig:query-completion-replication}.
 Again, we observe that the QCTs of \name{}* and Cassandra are indistinguishable.
 For increasing replication factors, the QCTs for \name{}* and Cassandra reduce as it becomes more likely that the coordinator also stores the data.
 In this case, Cassandra optimizes queries.
-When considering the overhead of \name{}, we witness that the QCTs for creates (overhead increasing from \num{14} to \ms{46}) and updates (overhead increasing from \num{46} to \ms{80}) cannot benefit from these optimizations, as this would require the coordinator to be responsible and target node at the same time, which happens only rarely.
-Furthermore, the increase in QCTs for creates and updates results from the overhead of handling $r$ references at $r$ nodes.
-For reads, \name{} shows an average overhead of \num{37} to \ms{43} due to the additional 0.5 RTT for the indirection layer.
-For deletes, the overhead decreases from \num{41} to \ms{12} for an increasing replication factor, which results from an increased likelihood that the coordinator node is at least either responsible or target node which avoids additional communication.
+When considering the overhead of \name{}, we witness that the QCTs for creates (overhead increasing from \num{14} to \ms{46}), reads (overhead increasing from \num{38} to \ms{61}), and updates (overhead increasing from \num{46} to \ms{80}) cannot benefit from these optimizations, as this would require the coordinator to be responsible and target node at the same time, which happens only rarely.
+Furthermore, the increase in QCTs for creates and updates results from the overhead of handling $r$ references at $r$ nodes, while the increase for reads corresponds to the additional \num{0.5} RTT for the indirection layer.
+For deletes, the overhead decreases from \num{41} to \ms{12} for an increasing replication factor, which results from an increased likelihood that the coordinator node is at least either responsible or target node, avoiding additional communication.